How cute is NovelCat’s kitty logo? If only its contract were so adorable.

 The full NovelCat contract can be seen here.
 It’s non-exclusive, and the non-exclusivity doesn’t seem to be vitiated by prohibitions within the contract (as with the EMP and A&D contracts, which include several clauses that severely restrict their supposed non-exclusivity).
 There’s also an advance; the amount wasn’t stipulated in the contract I saw, but similar platforms pay anywhere from a few hundred dollars to $1,500.

 The grant term is 20 years, auto-renewable for another 20 years if you neglect to “dispute” renewal or if you do dispute it and NovelCat doesn’t agree (Clause 9).
-That’s not as bad as the life-of-copyright grants I’ve seen in other reading/writing platform contracts, but it’s still a seriously excessive grant term–especially since options for authors to terminate are very, very limited.
+That’s not as bad as the life-of-copyright grants I’ve seen in other serialized fiction platform contracts, but it’s still a seriously excessive grant term–especially since options for authors to terminate are very, very limited.

 Did I mention that termination options are limited?
 Per Clause 2.2.4, you can ask NovelCat to remove your work from its platform, but it doesn’t have to agree.
 The only other situation in which you can terminate is if NovelCat defaults on its obligations or otherwise breaches the contract.
 Even assuming NovelCat still exists in 20 years, that’s a long time for your work to be stuck in one place, especially if it’s generating little income.

 Although the contract is non-exclusive, it makes claim on a large array of subsidiary rights (Clause 2.2), including “movies, TV dramas, online drama series, animations, dramas,